jtalented/startup/conflictTest.md

-This is the original conflictTest text.
+This is the new text for the conflictTest text.
+Updated version.